Alon Shvut: Alon Shvut (est. 1970)

-From the outset, it was conceived of as a combined educational centre and a residential quarter for families associated with the then-nascent Yeshivat Har Etzion hesder yeshiva, an institution that by special arrangement with the government combines a five-year programme of religious study with army service.
-Graduates from these Gush Etzion yeshivot make up a disproportionately high percentage of fighting men in the elite units of Israel Defense Forces.
+From the outset, Alon Shvut was conceived of as a combined educational centre and a residential quarter for families associated with the then-nascent Yeshivat Har Etzion hesder yeshiva, an institution that by special arrangement with the government combines a five-year programme of religious study with army service.
+Graduates from these Gush Etzion yeshivot make up a disproportionately high percentage of fighting men in the elite units of Israel Defense Forces (IDF).
 It developed as a communal and service center in a predominantly agricultural region.
 For many years Alon Shvut housed the only health clinic, grocery, post office and bank in the area.

 2014 Alon Shvut stabbing attack: On 10 November 2014, a Palestinian Muslim terrorist ran over three Jews at a bus stop at Alon Shvut.
 He then left his vehicle and stabbed all three while they were lying on the ground.
 One of the victims, 25- or 26-year-old occupational therapist Dahlia Lemkus, died of her wounds.